- BSX Insight

 This is the first question.
 What’s happened recently that corresponds to your calf problems?

 Common causes include introducing speed or hill work, increasing weekly miles, and increasing training intensity.
 Calf pain is a common symptom for those who transition to running barefoot.

 Running barefoot involves landing on your forefoot, which can cause more strain to the Achilles tendon and calf muscles than running in shoes.
 You may also consider another exercise, such as running or gym sessions.
-Your calf might already be tired if you have started running and then adding running to your routine.
+Your calf might already be tired if you started running and added running to your routine.

-Exercise can have a subtle cumulative effect that can be subtle.
-You might become accustomed to running on tired, heavy legs if you run often.
+Exercise can have a subtle, cumulative effect that can be subtle.
+If you run often, you might become accustomed to running on tired, heavy legs.
 It is possible to become unaware of how tired your muscles are.
 I experienced calf tightness during marathon training.
 I was shocked to find that I couldn’t do a calf raise on either side of my legs even though there was no pain.

 If you are suffering from calf fatigue, the first thing to do is rest.
 You need to hear the dreaded R-word!
 It is often possible to get relief with a few days’ rest, stretching, and a couple of sessions with the foam roller.

-This is a good idea to do before you think about any calf weakness.
+This is a good idea before thinking about any calf weakness.
 Adding more exercises to an already tired calf could make it worse.
 You may also need to review your training schedule.

 Do you do too much and get too little rest?
 Temporarily reducing your mileage or adding a rest day can resolve symptoms and allow you to make progress.
 This article can provide more information.